TraceCaps: A Capsule-based Neural Network for Semantic Segmentation: Experimental Results

 \subsection{Occlusion test}

-One of the fundamental differences between our Tr-CapsNet model and FCNs lies in the fact that Tr-CapsNet does segmentation and recognition simultaneously.
-The recognition subtask, if conducted well in practice, would equip Tr-CapsNet with an additional power in dealing with adversarial situations, which include input images with occlusions.
+One of the fundamental differences between our TraceCaps model and FCNs lies in the fact that TraceCaps does segmentation and recognition simultaneously.
+The recognition subtask, if conducted well in practice, would equip TraceCaps with an additional power in dealing with adversarial situations, which include input images with occlusions.
 In order to evaluate and demonstrate the effect, we design an occlusion test as follows.

 We train our model on images of two easily confused digits (e.g. 0 and 8) with the modified MNIST samples.
 For the test samples, however, we generate occlusions in each image by setting the intensities of several horizontal lines around the image centers to black.
 The segmentation results are shown in Table \ref{tab:occlu1}.
-It is evident that Tr-CapsNet achieve significantly higher accuracies than the best baseline model.
+It is evident that TraceCaps achieve significantly higher accuracies than the best baseline model.

 Table \ref{tab:occlu2} shows several representative prediction images from the occlusion test.
 Pixels classified into digit 8 are shown in green color and red color pixels have been classified as digit 0.
 In the first column, U-Net-6 generates rather precise boundary localization but makes totally wrong labellings for all pixels.
-Our Tr-CapsNet gets both aspects, overall classification and boundary localization, very well worked out.
-In column 2, U-Net-6 makes the same mistake for the entire digit, while Tr-CapsNet put correct labels for vast majority of the pixels.
+Our TraceCaps gets both aspects, overall classification and boundary localization, very well worked out.
+In column 2, U-Net-6 makes the same mistake for the entire digit, while TraceCaps put correct labels for vast majority of the pixels.
 U-Net-6 performs correctly for the input in column 3.
-Overall, Tr-CapsNet appears to be able to generate more robust and consistent segmentation results, and this capability should be attributed to the recognition component and the part-whole mechanism built in our model.
+Overall, TraceCaps appears to be able to generate more robust and consistent segmentation results, and this capability should be attributed to the recognition component and the part-whole mechanism built in our model.